 Leather is a unique material with a whole host of positives that other materials just can’t match.

-How leather can be adapted and its natural beauty make it the perfect material for all sorts of creative clothing and jewelry applications.
+How leather can be adapted, and its natural beauty makes it the perfect material for all sorts of creative clothing and jewelry applications.

 While leather on its own looks great, there’s plenty of different strategies skilled leather craft workers employ to make it look even better.

 One way they do this is through leather engraving, a process in which designs are placed into the surface of a piece of leather.

 Engraving itself has numerous variations itself, with different techniques resulting in different looks to the leather after it’s been engraved.

 For a better understanding of leather engraving, what it looks like, how it can affect the leather being engraved, and which processes result in what kind of styles, here’s a breakdown of seven most common leather engraving techniques.

 With a bit of practice, you could even do them yourself for customized leather clothing all your own.